sigsum/sigsum/policy-maintenance.md

 - The log must be configured to request cosignatures from witnesses at least once every 10 seconds.

-- If the log applies rate limiting then each submitter must be allowed to perform at least 144 submissions per 24-hour period.
+- If the log applies DNS-based rate limiting then each submitter must be allowed to perform at least 144 submissions per 24-hour period.

 - The log must accept submissions from anyone that is able to control a DNS name as needed for rate limiting.